lizardfs/documentation/source/adminguide/replication.rst

 **show**
    Current goal of the file/directory can be shown using::

       $ mfsgetgoal object

-   Result is the name of the currently set goal.
+   The result is the name of the currently set goal.

    To list the goals in a directory use::